How it works

 Parents can also use Family Link to create a Google Account for a child under the age of 13 (or the applicable age in your country).
 Once complete, children can sign in to their device with their new account.

-Once the accounts have been linked, parents can use Family Link to help them do things like keeping an eye on screen time and managing the content that they use.
+Once the accounts have been linked, parents can use Family Link to help them do things like keep an eye on screen time and manage the content that they use.